 Third, we need to Identify and support high potential, high performing industries.
 Healthcare technology is one of the nation’s fastest growing industry sectors.
 We have components of it here in Kansas.
-As governor, my job will be to make Kansas as supportive of these industries as we can be.
+As governor and Lt. governor, our job will be to make Kansas as supportive of these industries as we can be.

-Question: As Governor, What Would You Do About Our Education System?
+Question: As Governor & Lt.
+Governor, What Would You Do About Our Education System?

 Answer: Education reform is the driver of the Kansas economy in the 21st Century.
-My program covers three basic categories, what I call the ABC’s of education reform in Kansas.
+Our program covers three basic categories, what we call the ABC’s of education reform in Kansas.

 A is for Advancing Childhood Development.
 Up to 25% of our children under-perform in the classroom and there are steps we can take at an early age to remedy this.
 There are individual school systems in Kansas that have found ways to do this on their own, in part by combining existing programs together in new and better ways.
-As governor, I will make improved childhood development a statewide effort, so all school districts in the state can benefit from knowing what works and learning best practices to make progress.
+As governor and Lt governor we will make improved childhood development a statewide effort, so all school districts in the state can benefit from knowing what works and learning best practices to make progress.

 One key part of better child development is overcoming adverse childhood events or experiences.
 Things like neglect, abuse or even sustained lack of parental interaction, that occur in the early years of childhood can mark kids for life if not remedied.
 Making progress here has the added benefit of reducing longer term problems like addiction, mental health and other issues that stem from the adverse early childhood events.